WMDA/ASD_structure/README.md

-# ASD Structure and function
+# ASD traits and Cortical structure

 This is a repo for all the code used in the ASD structure and function papaer.